Protect your home against accidental damage costs

-Accidental damage is a part of home insurance that covers you for damage that results from an unexpected and unintentional one-off event.
+Accidental damage insurance is an add-on to home insurance that covers you for damage to your property or its contents that results from an unexpected and unintentional event.

 What’s covered by accidental damage cover with buildings insurance?

-Adding an accidental damage policy to your buildings insurance will cover the following:
+An accidental damage policy added to your buildings insurance can offer cover for:

-- Damaged kitchen units, including accidental damage to built-in appliances like ovens
+Damaged kitchen units, including built-in appliances like ovens

-- Collision damage – from a car, a tree or other forces – to the building
+Collision damage from a car, a tree or other forces

 What’s covered by accidental damage cover with contents insurance?